Go On A Bad Habit Diet For 30 Days

 The 30-Day Bad Habit Destroyer

 1. Identify your trigger.
-Every bad habit has a cue that sets it off.
+Every bad pattern has a cue that sets it off.
 Maybe it’s stress, boredom, or certain people.
 Pinpoint that trigger, and you’ll have a target.

 2. Replace, don’t erase.
-Your brain craves the reward from that bad habit.
+Your brain craves the reward from that bad habitual pattern.
 Give it a healthier alternative.
 Swapping junk food for a protein shake or scrolling social media to read a book keeps the reward while ditching the negative.

 3. Make it impossible.
 Remove all friction for good habits and add massive friction for bad ones.
 Want to stop late-night snacking?
 Lock the kitchen after 8 PM.
 Force yourself to go through hoops to indulge, and you’ll likely give up.